hamburger

 Urban floods have been witnessed in the country, in the states such as Patna, Chennai, and Mumbai.
 The major causes of urban floods include improper planning of the drainage systems and expansion of the cities with adequate strategy and planning.

-• Climate change, and globalization are the supplement to the causes of urban floods.
+• Climate change and globalization are the main causes of urban floods.

 • The improper garbage disposal systems have also augmented the causes.